SURFnet/honas/README.md

 The INPUT_FILE is the entity-prefix mapping file in CSV format.
 The OUTPUT_FILE receives the JSON output that can be loaded into `honas-gather`.
 If no output file is specified, the JSON is written to stdout.
+Note that the entity-prefix mappings may change over time.
+The JSON configuration file then must be updated, and the `honas-gather` process must be restarted.

 ### The Honas state file                         {#honas_state_file}